The Kulpmont Mob Murders of 1939

 By now it was evident that a full-fledged gang war was being waged across the Keystone State and there was a systematic attempt to exterminate the Lanzetti family and its associates.
 Fred Pensyl and John Mansfield were believed to have been among these associates.
 In the annals of organized crime, Pensyl and Mansfield may have only been small fish, but they went out in a hail of gunfire every bit as gracelessly as Albert Anastasia, James "Diamond Jim" Colosimo, Fred Goetze and Benjamin "Bugsy" Siegel.

-Unfortunately, the case eventually turned cold as the federal authorities and state law enforcement agencies turned their attention away from the Kulpmont massacre and toward the bigger fish in mobster sea, forever leaving unsolved the murders of Fred Pensyl and John Mansfield.
+Unfortunately, the case eventually turned cold as the federal authorities and state law enforcement agencies turned their attention away from the Kulpmont massacre and toward the bigger fish in mobster sea, forever leaving unsolved the murders of Fred Pensyl and Joseph Mansfield.

 Sources: